Fourier transform and expanding maps on Cantor sets: Introduction

 where $h_\mu(T)$ is the entropy of $T$ with respect to $\mu$, which is called an \textit{equilibrium measure} (or \textit{Gibbs measure}), see Section \ref{sec:thermo} for more details and \cite{Keller} for more background.
-Note that under the assumptions (1)-(3), Bowen's formula \cite{Keller} gives that the Hausdorff dimension $\Hd K$ of $K$ is given by the unique real solution $s_0 > 0$ to the equation $P(-s \tau) = 0$ for the distortion function $\tau = \log |T'|$, and we know that the Hausdorff dimension of an equilibrium state $\mu$ is given by $\Hd \mu = h_\mu(T) / \lambda_\mu(T)$, where $\lambda_\mu(T) = \int \tau \, d\mu$ is the \textit{Lyapunov exponent} of $\mu$.
+Note that under the assumptions (1)-(3), we know that \cite{Keller} the Hausdorff dimension of an equilibrium state $\mu$ is given by $\Hd \mu = h_\mu(T) / \lambda_\mu(T)$, where $\lambda_\mu(T) = \int \tau \, d\mu$ is the \textit{Lyapunov exponent} of $\mu$.
+Furthermore, let $s_0 > 0$ be the unique real solution to the equation $P(-s \tau) = 0$ for the distortion function $\tau = \log |T'|$.
+Then, if $K$ is a Cantor set, Bowen's formula \cite{Keller} gives that the Hausdorff dimension of $K$ is $\Hd K = s_0$.
+In the language of iterated function systems \cite{PRKS}, one also calls these Gibbs measures \textit{self-conformal measures} on the self-conformal set $K$.